All Posts

 3D and Custom Designs

-SLA printers enable research teams to test fluidic chips quickly, which means they can make adjustments based on real-time feedback.
+SLA resin printers enable research teams to test fluidic chips quickly, which means they can make adjustments based on real-time feedback.

 Complex designs are only limited by what a user can create in CAD, opening up quick testing of microfluidic and millifluidic chips in labs for the first time.
 In 3D-printed millifluidic chips, channels can take any three-dimensional path.
 By comparison, etched glass channels are restricted to a two-dimensional plane and a rectangular cross-sectional shape.
 This can especially be helpful for students looking to understand how different channels mix fluids.